Authors of section

 Intraoperative wound contamination

 A key principle of safe surgical treatment is to minimize the number of bacteria that might enter the surgical wound.
-Appropriate preoperative skin decontamination, with washing using antibacterial agents, is a mainstay of this.
+Appropriate preoperative skin decontamination with washing, using antibacterial agents, is a mainstay of this.

-Similarly, the use of sterile drapes, instruments and implants, and the maintenance of strict aseptic discipline throughout the procedure are also important.
+Similarly, the use of sterile drapes, instruments, and implants, and the maintenance of strict aseptic discipline throughout the procedure are also important.

 A key principle of safe surgical treatment is to minimize the number of bacteria that might enter the surgical wound.